Coinsurance

 Out-of-Pocket Maximum

 The maximum amount you pay during a policy period (usually a year).
-This amount does not include your premium or the cost of any services that are not covered by your plan.
-After you reach your out-of-pocket maximum, your plan pays 100% of the allowed amount of covered services for the rest of the policy period.
+This amount does not include your premium, or the cost of any services not covered by your plan.
+After you reach your out-of-pocket maximum, your plan pays 100% of the allowed number of covered services for the rest of the policy period.

 Part B Excess Charge